Basic SQL Query Structure

 SELECT first_name, last_name, email

-This query returns only the first_name, last_name, and email columns from the student table.
+This query returns only the first_name, last_name, and email columns from the customer table.

 Selecting All Columns